Information for abattoirs on what to expect during inspections for the Pig Carcase Grading Scheme.

-- inspect carcases to check they’re dressed according to the specification used and marked and/or documented correctly
+- inspect carcases to check they’re dressed according to the EU specification and marked and/or documented correctly

 - use their own probe to check the meat has been correctly graded

-- inspect records to make sure you’re recording the right information and retaining them for the correct period of time
+- inspect records to make sure you’re recording the right information and keeping them for 12 months from the year they relate to.

-If the inspector finds any problems, they may make follow-up visits and RPA may take enforcement action against you for not complying with the pig carcase grading regulations.
+If the inspector finds any problems, they may make follow-up visits and RPA may take enforcement action against you for not meeting with the pig carcase grading regulations.